connectashish028/BMS_SOC_Estimation/README.md

 - Explore more sophisticated cycle detection algorithms.
 - Investigate machine learning techniques for SOC estimation.

+## Inspiration

+This project was inspired by the work of **alexdatadesign** on improving SOC estimation techniques for Lithium Iron Phosphate batteries.
+Their research highlighted the impact of accurate SOC on battery performance and motivated me to explore this area further.

+Link to his repository for further research: https://github.com/alexdatadesign/lfp_soc_ml/tree/main

 ## Contributing

 Contributions and suggestions for improvement are welcome!
 Feel free to open issues or submit pull requests.